VITAL ART: Transgender portraiture as visual activism

 While many people are familiar with the term transgender, knowledge is lacking about how transgender people experience and respond to social stigma.
 Through studying visual activism, and the media landscape in which cultural activists struggle, I will highlight the strategic role of portraiture in addressing discrimination.

-The three-year funded project primarily focuses on the collaborative portraiture practices of Elisha Lim (Singapore/Canada), J. Jackie Baier (Germany), and Zanele Muholi (South Africa), while also referring to the important works of micha cárdenas (Mexico/US), Raven Davis (Canada), Gabrielle LaRoux (South Africa), and Yishay Garbasz (Israel/Germany) amongst others.
+The project primarily focuses on the collaborative portraiture practices of Elisha Lim (Singapore/Canada), J. Jackie Baier (Germany), and Zanele Muholi (South Africa), while also referring to the important works of micha cárdenas (Mexico/US), Raven Davis (Canada), Gabrielle LaRoux (South Africa), and Yishay Garbasz (Israel/Germany) amongst others.